ccn-2m/api-client/README.md

 `BaseResponseHandler` and implement the `get_request_data()` method which will take the `requests.Response` object and parse the data accordingly.

-The apiclient supports the following response handlers, by specifying the class on initialization of the client as follows:
+The rest_api_client_toolkit supports the following response handlers, by specifying the class on initialization of the client as follows:

 The response handler can be omitted, in which case no formatting is applied to the